-Assume that we are given an input context $\X \in \R^{n \times d}$, where each of the $n$ rows is a $d$-dimensional embedding vector.
-Our objective is to output $m$ tokens given the context $\X$ with $m$th output token being the final answer that is evaluated under some performance metric (e.g.\ accuracy or reward).
-For the first $m-1$ steps, the model outputs \emph{continuous} tokens $\{\z_t\}_{t\in [m-1]}$, which are \textit{thought tokens} that enable a reasoning process.
-At the final step $t = m$, the model outputs a \emph{discrete} token $\z_m$ from a vocabulary of size $v$.
+Assume we have an input context $\X \in \R^{n \times d}$, where each row is a $d$-dimensional embedding vector.
+Our goal is to output $m$ tokens given the context $\X$ with $m$th output token being the final answer that is evaluated under a performance metric (e.g.\ accuracy or reward).
+For the first $m-1$ steps, the model outputs \emph{continuous thought tokens} $\{\z_t\}_{t\in [m-1]}$ that enable a reasoning process.
+In the final step $t = m$, the model outputs a \emph{discrete} token $\z_m$ from a vocabulary of size $v$.
 In the remainder of this paper, we investigate strategies for training this system in a way that improves final performance over standard discrete next-token prediction.

-Formally, let $\Eb \;=\; [\eb_1,\dots,\eb_v]^\top \;\in\;\R^{v \times d}$ be the embedding matrix corresponding to the vocabulary of $v$ tokens, where $\eb_i\in\R^d$ represents the embedding of the \(i\)th token.
+Formally, let $\Eb = [\eb_1,\dots,\eb_v]^\top \in\R^{v \times d}$ be the embedding matrix for the vocabulary of $v$ tokens, where $\eb_i\in\R^d$ represents the embedding of the \(i\)th token.
 We define the next-token prediction model $\Lm_\theta$ parameterized by $\theta$ that assigns, at each step $t$, a probability distribution over possible next tokens given the prefix $\z_{<t}$ and context~$\X$.
-Concretely, for $1 \le t \le m-1$, the model outputs the following probability distribution over the $v$ vocabulary entries via a softmax operation:
+Concretely, for $1 \le t \le m-1$, the model outputs the following distribution over the $v$ vocabulary entries via a softmax operation: